dtubbenhauer/graphhomology/README.md

-# Möbius Frobenius algebra homology
+# Categorification of some Penrose polynomials

-This repository contains supplementary computational material for joint work with Daniel W. Collison, currently titled
+This repository contains supplementary computational material for joint work with Daniel W. Collison, titled

-> TBA
+> Categorification of some Penrose polynomials

 The arXiv version will be available at